Skip to main content

 πŸ’‘ Tip: Once you've applied your filters, you can save this cut of content as a named view so you can return to it without re-filtering.
 See Using Saved Views in Campaigns.

-Filtering by Magic Fields
+Filtering by AI Filters

 πŸ“‹ Available on: Legacy Custom plans, Growth and Enterprise plans (2026 pricing)

-To filter by a Magic Field:
+To filter by a AI Filter:

 1. Open your campaign and click Content in the left navigation panel.